Is Elemis Rehydrating Ginseng Toner Safe?

 Is Elemis Ginseng Toner safe during pregnancy?

-Can I use this toner with retinol or AHAs?
+Can I use this with retinol or AHAs?

-Yes, you can typically use Elemis Rehydrating Ginseng Toner with other active ingredients like retinol, AHAs, or Vitamin C. Its hydrating and soothing properties can actually help balance potential dryness or irritation from stronger actives.
+Yes, you can typically use Elemis Rehydrating Ginseng Toner with other active ingredients like retinoids, AHAs, BHAs, or Vitamin C. Its hydrating and soothing properties can actually help balance potential dryness or irritation from stronger actives.
 Apply the toner after cleansing and before your active serums.

 Bottom Line

-Elemis Rehydrating Ginseng Toner is a safe and gentle option for most skin types, especially those needing hydration.
-Always perform a patch test if you have sensitive skin, and discontinue use if irritation occurs.
+Elemis Rehydrating Ginseng Toner is a safe and gentle option for most skin types, particularly normal to dry.
+Always perform a patch test before widespread use, and discontinue if any significant irritation occurs.

 References